From differential equation solvers to accelerated first-order methods for convex optimization: Stability of ODE Solvers and Acceleration

-We now consider numerical discretization for $y'=Gy$ with $G=G_{_{\rm HB}}$ or $G_{_{\rm NAG}}$ given in \eqref{eq:G-NAG}.
-As we discussed in Section \ref{sec:GD}, implicit Euler method is unconditional $A$-stable.
-But computing $(I - \alpha G)^{-1}$ needs efficient solver and sometimes is not practical.
-The explicit Euler method will hopefully converge with a larger step size $\alpha = O(1/\kappa(G))= O(1/\sqrt{\kappa(A)})$.
-Unfortunately, we do not have the relation
+We now consider numerical discretization for \eqref{eq:G-ODE} with $G=G_{_{\rm HB}}$ and $G_{_{\rm NAG}}$ given in~\eqref{eq:G-NAG}.
+As discussed in Section \ref{sec:GD}, the implicit Euler method is unconditional $A$-stable.
+But computing $(I - \alpha G)^{-1}$ needs significant effort and may not be practical.